-Our RTA program involves the review of engagement files with areas of focus identified as a result of current year internal and external inspection findings, as well as targeted areas based on industry or economic issues, such as climate change.
-The review assesses engagements during the performance phase of the engagement, rather than after issuance of the opinion or report.
+Our RTA program involves the review of engagement files with areas of focus identified in the current year remediation plan.
+The review assesses engagements during the performance phase of the engagement rather than after issuance of the opinion or report.
 It provides an effective and efficient process for monitoring and supporting audit quality.

-The RTAs follow a coaching or supporting model to assist with getting the work done correctly and with coaching along the way.
+The RTAs follow a coaching or supporting model to assist with getting the work done correctly and coaching along the way.

-Quality improvement themes identified through these reviews are shared with the practice via webinars or newsletters.
+Quality improvement themes identified through these reviews are shared with the practice via webinars and newsletters.